Tummy Tuck (Abdominoplasty)

 What Happens During a Tummy Tuck Procedure?

-Tummy tuck surgery is usually performed as outpatient abdominal surgery under general anesthesia.
+Tummy tuck surgery is usually performed as an outpatient abdominal surgery under general anesthesia.

 During the procedure, your surgeon: